 Tips for visiting Machu Picchu

-- Purchase your entrance tickets at least a month in advance, 3 months if you want to hike Huayna Picchu during the high season.
+Purchase your entrance tickets at least 1 month in advance, 3 months if you want to hike Huayna Picchu during the high season.
 You can purchase them here for the best rate. (use Google translate if needed)

-- Don’t hike up (unless you really want to) It is a very steep trail with BIG steps up and traverses the same path the bus takes (so you don’t get any different perspective) Even the most fit people in our group got to the top very out of breath and sweating.
+Don’t hike up from Auguas Calientes! (unless you really want to) It is a very steep trail with BIG steps up and traverses the same path the bus takes (so you don’t get any different perspective) Even the most fit people in our group got to the top very out of breath and sweating.

-- DO get a mountain hike ticket!
-This ticket gets you 1 re-entrance (the normal MP ticket only gets you 1 so if you get hungry or need to pee… you’re outta luck)
+DO get a mountain hike ticket!
+This ticket gets you 1 re-entrance (the normal MP ticket does not allow for re-entry so if you get hungry or need to pee… you’re outta luck)

-- Dress in layers.
+Dress in layers.
 It is COLD in the morning but gets very hot during the day.
-Dress accountably.
+Dress accordingly.

 We were stationed right outside some convenience shops which did open their doors early for the queue of people.
 We sat on the curb in our line spot, some of us cracking into our bag of snacks for some breakfast.
 Around 5:30 the bus officials came by to inspect both our bus tickets and entrance tickets against our passport.
 (Make sure you book your tickets under the same name) and by 5:40 the buses were rolling up to start moving people up the mountain.

 There were at least 10 buses in droves and we were quickly shepherded onto the bus with our group.
 The ride lasted about 20 minutes and the first half was pretty dark, but twilight illuminated the views for the 2nd half.
 At the top we got in line to wait the 5 minutes or so we still had before they opened the gates, and our fellows who hiked up met us in front of the line.